-Formerly known as a Plan of Safe Care, a Family Care Plan is a document that provides a roadmap of supports for birthing person, baby and family.
+A Family Care Plan is a document that provides a roadmap of supports for birthing person, baby and family.
 This includes strategies and services that support the health and wellbeing of newborns and the substance use treatment and recovery of the birthing person.
-Per federal legislation, people who use substances during their pregnancy should have an FCP readily verifiable at the time of birth in the event of a CAPTA notification.
+Per federal legislation, people who use substances during their pregnancy should have an FCP reviewed or developed at the time of birth in the event of a CAPTA notification.